 Seeking a Second Opinion for Reassurance

 A few of my doctor friends recommended I seek a second opinion.
-I met with another neuro-oncologist who agreed that after radiation the treatment plan should be to monitor my tumor with scans every three months.
+I met with another neuro-oncologist who agreed that, after radiation, the treatment plan should be to monitor my tumor with scans every three months.
 But I did more research online.
 I learned the odds of a pineal region tumor returning were very likely.
-I then searched for clinical studies and found rare central nervous system (CNS) tumor studies by NCI-CONNECT at the NIH.
+I then searched for clinical studies and found rare central nervous system (CNS) tumor studies by NCI-CONNECT at NIH.

-In September, I visited the NCI Neuro-Oncology Branch and met with Nurse Practitioner Christine Siegel and Neuro-oncologist Marta Penas-Prado, M.D.
+In September, I visited the NCI Center for Cancer Research's Neuro-Oncology Branch and met with Nurse Practitioner Christine Siegel and Neuro-Oncologist Marta Penas-Prado, M.D.
 I enrolled in an observational study called the Natural History Study.
 I was happy to join so I could learn more about my tumor and help future research.

-In November, I began having headaches and went to my local hospital for an MRI.
+In November, I began having headaches and went to my local hospital for a magnetic resonance imaging (MRI) scan.
 Thankfully, my tumor was stable, but had changed form due to radiation.
 The remaining tumor involves the thalamus, which causes bad headaches.
 At my follow-up appointment with Dr. Penas-Prado, she reassured me the tumor was behaving and my brain was adjusting to the presence of it.
 We talked about other treatment options, but she reassured me that if I am showing no signs of brain tumor regrowth, the best option is monitoring.